Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Atomized Features Extraction by BAE

 \subsection{BAE is an Effective Interpretable Feature Extractor}

 As mentioned before, BAE effectively mitigates the two issues in feature extraction of typical SAE: dense features on inherently high-magnitude channels, which lower consistency among instances with the same feature activated (i.e., low interpretability scores in Step 3 of ComSem), and dead features on inherently low-magnitude channels, leaving many channels idle.
-In this section, we empirically confirm the mitigation of both issues by BAE with ComSem on BookCorpus~\citep{zhu2015aligning} against SAE variants trained on Pile (detailed in Appendix~\ref{appendix.ComSemdetails}) as shown in Table~\ref{table:main}, where compared to all the baselines, BAE can extract the largest amount of active features from the LLM's hidden states, with a considerable interpretability score.
+In this section, we empirically confirm the mitigation of both issues by BAE with ComSem on 2 backend evaluation LLMs and BookCorpus~\citep{zhu2015aligning} against SAE variants trained on Pile (detailed in Appendix~\ref{appendix.ComSemdetails}) as shown in Table~\ref{table:main}, where compared to all the baselines, BAE can extract the largest amount of active features from the LLM's hidden states, with a considerable interpretability score.
 However, one can doubt that the interpretability score of BAE is ``not SotA'' in the Table~\ref{table:main}.
-Our explanation is: BAE has a strong feature extracting ability, so that it captures some complex or vague features (refer to Appendix~\ref{appendix.case_analysis}) which are difficult to interpret by natural language from LLMs, which reduces the averaged interpretability scores.
+Our explanation is: BAE has a strong feature extracting ability, so that it captures some complex features (refer to Appendix~\ref{appendix.case_analysis}) which are difficult to interpret by natural language from LLMs, reducing the interpretability scores.
 As shown in Appendix~\ref{appendix.inter_score_dis}, if some of the low-score features are removed, then BAE reaches the SotA of interpretability score and also remains the largest feature amounts.

-Moreover, we conduct normalization\footnote{I.e., linearly scale every channel value to a distribution over $h_1$ instances with mean value $0$ and standard deviation $1$, to mitigate the influence of inherent activation magnitude of channels.} to the $h_1$ of ReLU SAE for a rescaled activation magnitude, and evaluate as ``ReLU SAE Resc.'' in Table~\ref{table:main}, where comparing to the vanilla ones, the interpretability scores are observably improved by the normalization rescaling.
-Since the training of SAE ignores cross-sample sparsity and its $h_1$ distribution is hard to estimate, the effectiveness of rescaling remains limited.
+Moreover, we conduct normalization\footnote{I.e., linearly scale every channel value to a distribution over $h_B$ instances with mean value $0$ and standard deviation $1$, to mitigate the influence of inherent activation magnitude of channels.} to the $h_B$ of ReLU SAE for a rescaled activation magnitude, and evaluate as ``ReLU SAE Resc.'' in Table~\ref{table:main}, where comparing to the vanilla ones, the interpretability scores are observably improved by the normalization rescaling.
+Since SAE training ignores cross-sample sparsity and its $h_B$ distribution is hard to estimate, the effectiveness of rescaling remains limited.